Issa-Compass/hackathon/README.md

 1. Get API keys to free tiers for LLMs - Google (Gemma 2 API, Gemini API), Groq API (Llama, Mistral), Claude API
 2. Set up a database and get API keys - Supabase, Neon, and Firestore all have free tiers
 3. Download Cursor - Cursor has a free tier with 50 prompts and then after that, you can use API keys above to continue usage
+4. (Alternatively, you can use Google Antigravity)
-4. You will use Claude + ChatGPT on a browser to understand systems and ideas, and Cursor to update the code itself
+5. You will use Claude + ChatGPT on a browser to understand systems and ideas, and Cursor/Antigravity to update the code itself
-5. Set up a basic Flask server (just returns hello world) and host it on Render or Railway.app or Fly.io
+6. Set up a basic Flask server (just returns hello world) and host it on Render or Railway.app or Fly.io

 (If you want to have a frontend visualization, I recommend Next.js hosted on Vercel)

 ## 2️⃣ Prompts to Create Your Microservice
 In the project, have an .env file with your API keys.
-Then open Cursor in your project (a basic Flask server with .env file with keys) and try putting the following in:
+Then open Cursor/Antigravity in your project (a basic Flask server with .env file with keys) and try putting the following in:

 **CURSOR PROMPT 1:**